webkey-auth/webkey-auth.github.io/README.md

 ========

 * Use subtle crypto where available, lazy load large crypto libraries
+* Support IE by spoofing SharedWorkers using localStorage as a communication line
+* Have the SharedWorker poll the popup to make sure that if it no longer exists to kill its memory-cached data (remember to catch postMessage exceptions for browsers like Opera)
 * unit tests of main service
+* Settings - automatic timeout for popup
+* Identity control - change name and email of identity
 * Multiple identities - will allow users to have multiple identities with separate emails and rsa keys
 * On setup, allow the user to a "secure image" so there's a visual way to tell that you're using the right service.
 Mitigates phishing attacks.
 * Validation tests - Create some files that developers integrating with webkey can use to verify that they're verifying auth correctly and handling edge cases.